A memoir of exile and rebellion—

 ❧

-She vindicated the beliefs they had risked their lives
+country—she vindicated the beliefs my parents had

-family.
 We started with nothing.

 My parents worked at any job they could find,